RyanYavari/RyanYavari/README.md

 - 👋 Hi, I’m @RyanYavari

 - About me:
   I am a 3rd Year Computer Science student deeply passionate about back-end software engineering, with a specific focus on machine learning, algorithms, and the intricacies of training AI models, particularly in the realm of image classification.
-My journey began in the 7th grade, and since then, I've nurtured a profound love for computers.
+As far back as my memory brings me, I've nurtured a profound love for computers.
 Aspiring to become a backend engineer, I bring dedication and hands-on experience in software testing and development to the table.
 Beyond coding, I find joy in an active lifestyle, whether it's strength training or backpacking through national parks.
 A goal-oriented and communicative individual, I thrive in collaborative environments and am eager to contribute to impactful projects in the dynamic tech landscape.

 - 📫 How to reach me via email: ryanyavari10@gmail.com